 History of the Longmont Senior Center

-Longmont Senior Program was founded in 1972 with funds from Title III of the Older American Act.
-The Golden Age Dance Club spearheaded efforts for the Center’s organization.
+The Longmont Senior Program was founded in 1972 with funds from Title III of the Older American Act.
+The Golden Age Dance Club spearheaded efforts for the Center’s construction.
 Through City and HUD funds, a Senior Center was built in 1976.
 Initial programs included cards, dances, and potlucks.
 As participation increased, more programs were offered, encompassing a wide variety of service areas.
-The Center progressed to a new status as a multi-purpose Senior Center when employment, outreach, information, and referral were added to an expanded recreation program.
+The Center progressed to a new status as a multi-purpose Senior Center as employment, outreach, information, and referral were added to an expanded recreation program.

 As the population of seniors increased, so did the need for more space; and in 1980, an addition was built onto the original structure.
 Space included a billiards room, two classrooms, a storage area and one office.